DrThomasAger/smile/README.md

 # Measurable and Verifiable Prompt Engineering

+Are you measuring the performance of your prompts?
+Do you know which text changes lead to downstream task performance?
+In ***(: Smile*** we can always measure when a model has not understood it's role.

 ***(: Smile*** works by defining extremely clear and measurable failure cases for when something is **NOT** going to make your org happy.

 We can do this in two ways: